 Here is the after video when the repairs were completed:

 We had the repairs completed and listed the home.
 I thought the house would sell for $845,000 when I bought it.
-We looked at comparable properties in the neighborhood and thought the home was still worth at least $845,000.
+We looked at comparable properties in the neighborhood and thought the home was still worth at least $845,000, much more than the burnaby condos that were listed before this one.
 We listed it for $879,900 because many of the sales had sold for much less than the asking price.
 The house did not sell and we had very few showings.
 I do not think it helped that we were listing it in the fall when the market is sometimes slower.
 We lowered the price to $864,900 30 days later and it still would not sell.
 We started to get feedback that the home was not as nice as buyers expected in this price range.
 People thought the trim was scratched up, and the windows were not in good shape.

 We had the windows looked at and many of the seals were broken, so we decided to take the home off the market and make more repairs.
 We had the windows repaired, the trim all repainted and re-listed the home.
 We listed it for $864,900 in November, and still had no action, so the price was dropped to $849,900.
 We still did not get an offer and I was getting worried that it was not selling.
 In January of 2017 I lowered the price to $814,900, and we got an offer a week later for $802,000 cash.
 The house sold in 30 days and I was very happy!